Is the US Family Health Plan TRICARE?

 How do I get a prescription filled?

 Your USFHP member ID card will be your prescription drug card.
-Just cake it to the nearest Walgreens Pharmacy or use our convenient mail order program.
+Just take it to the nearest Walgreens Pharmacy or use our convenient mail order program.
 When you travel you may use any Walgreens nationwide.

 Can I still use military treatment facilities and pharmacies?